Photography by Shigyo Suenobu

 Ibaraki Museum of Modern Art, Japan

-Kure Municipal Museum of Art, Japan
+Kure Municipal Museum of Art, Hiroshima

 Metropolitan Museum of Art, New York, NY